 At John M. Thompson’s death, the farm was divided between his five adult children; three of them lived successively at Glen Leven until 1968.
 From 1969-1971, the house passed briefly out of the family and was owned by Nashville record producer Shelby Singleton (1931-2009).
 In 1971, Susan West, the great-great-great-granddaughter of Thomas Thompson, bought back the house and five acres surrounding it, which adjoined land inherited by her mother.
 Susan West gave Glen Leven Farm to The Land Trust for Tennessee through her will, because she wanted the land to be protected forever.

-Learn more about GLEN LEVEN AND THE CIVIL WAR by viewing our latest exhibit on display, “Between The Battle Lines,” sponsored by the Tennessee Civil War National Heritage Area and the Civil War Trust.
+- Learn more about Glen Leven in the Civil War by viewing our exhibit on display, “Between The Battle Lines,” sponsored by the Tennessee Civil War National Heritage Area and the Civil War Trust.
 Schedule a tour.